siteorigin/docs/widgets-bundle/advanced-concepts/filters/template-variables.md

 # Template variables filter

-To understand this filter, it's best to look at the context in which it runs.
-The widgets bundle passes the widget instance to the `get_template_variables` function, which is the function your plugin should be overriding to return an array of vairables that'll be passed through `extract` and made available to the template files.
+For you to understand this filter, it's best to look at the context in which it runs.
+The widgets bundle passes the widget instance to the `get_template_variables` function.
+This function is the one your plugin should override to return an array of variables that the Widgets Bundle will pass through `extract` to make them available for your widget template.

 ```php
 $template_vars = $this->get_template_variables($instance, $args);